Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Either

-open a Command window (find Command in All Programs) and type
+open a Command window and type

 cd %USERPROFILE%